-Active Coconut Tree Divemaster Interns
+Coconut Tree Divemaster Internship Program

-BECOMING PADI PROS IN ROATAN
+BECOMING A PADI PRO IN ROATAN

 Each divemaster that signs up with us gets ready to embrace their 6 week journey into becoming a Padi pro.
 They will soon be tested with academic studies, practical applications, skill circuits, dive briefings and leads, night dives, compressor maintenance and tank filling and of course meeting and greeting customers as they come into the busiest shop that west end has to offer.